Waltsuuuu/get_next_line/README.md

 ---

 ## Mandatory (v.1)
-The first version of this function was created with only one file descriptor in mind.
-A single static character array is used to store the leftover read data from the file descriptor.
-Meaning the the function must be called repeatedly until EOF before a new `fd` can be used.
+The first version of this function is designed to work with only one file descriptor at a time.
+It uses a single static character array to store leftover data between calls.
+As a result, the function must be called repeatedly until it reaches EOF before switching to a new file descriptor.
 <details>
 <summary>Line by line breakdown</summary>